s-vali/C474-Project-2/README.md

 2. Run the FastAPI (the resource in which you will be querying the agents with)
     <br> (In your IDE terminal)
-    - run `uvicorn api.main:app --reload` (where uvicorn is the command to run the file found at api.main of the project directory).
+    - run `uvicorn api.main:app --reload`.
-    - open a browser and enter the link `http://127.0.0.1:8000/docs` to access SwaggerUI.
+    - open a browser and enter the link `http://127.0.0.1:8000/docs` to access SwaggerUI resource.
-    - _(Alternatively)_ run `.\api\main.py` in your IDE which will open a connection with SwaggerUI.
+    - [THIS HAS BEEN REMOVED] _(Alternatively)_ run `.\api\main.py` in your IDE which will open a connection with SwaggerUI.

 3. Now that FastAPI is running, we can use our chatbots
     - Navigate to the `POST /chat endpoint` on the webpage.